ShozenD/julia-pkg-dev/README.md

 Comment `@JuliaRegistrator register` on the commit/branch you want to register (e.g. like [here](https://github.com/JuliaRegistries/Registrator.jl/issues/61#issuecomment-483486641) or [here](https://github.com/chakravala/Grassmann.jl/commit/3c3a92610ebc8885619f561fe988b0d985852fce#commitcomment-33233149)).
 3. If something is incorrect, adjust, and redo step
 4. If the automatic tests pass, but a moderator makes suggestions (e.g., manually updating your (Julia)Project.toml to include a [compat] section with version requirements for dependancies), then incorporate suggestions as you see fit into a new commit, and redo step 2 for the new commit.
 You don't need to do anything to close out the old request.
 5. Finally, either rely on the TagBot GitHub Action to tag and make a github release or alternatively tag the release manually.
+For more information, go to [Step 6](#tags).

 ## 5. Documentations <a name="docs"></a>
 In order for users to understand how to use your software package and have the work of future maintainers of your package cut out for them, it is important to add documentations for your package.
 The materials to cover in your documentation can range from package introduction and tutorials, to the documentation of each function in the package.
 Generally, all the documentations for your Julia package should be contained in the `docs/` directory. `Documenter.jl` and `DocumenterTools.jl` have built-in functions that help make this process run smoothly.

 #### **Create `docs/` directory**
-If a `docs/` directory is yet to be establish, import `DocumenterTools.jl` in the REPL to get things started.
+If a `docs/` directory is yet to be established, import `DocumenterTools.jl` in the REPL to get things started.
 ```julia
 julia> cd("path/to/package_repo/")
 julia> using Pkg; Pkg.add("DocumenterTools")